openstack/cinder/doc/source/configuration/block-storage/drivers/nimble-volume-driver.rst

   Password of the admin account for Nimble/Alletra 6k array.

 NIMBLE_VOLUME_DRIVER
-  Use either cinder.volume.drivers.nimble.NimbleISCSIDriver for iSCSI or cinder.volume.drivers.nimble.NimbleFCDriver for Fibre Channel.
+  Use either cinder.volume.drivers.hpe.nimble.NimbleISCSIDriver for iSCSI or cinder.volume.drivers.hpe.nimble.NimbleFCDriver for Fibre Channel.

 NIMBLE_BACKEND_NAME
   A volume back-end name which is specified in the ``cinder.conf`` file.